-Many thanks to Mercer for hosting this very important thought leadership event:
+Many thanks to Mercer for hosting our thought leadership event:

-This special thought leadership event is an important step in creating a global community of ethically-minded individuals, renowned thought leaders and professionally-led organisations who believe that 'Sunlight is the Best Disinfectant' and want to harness the transformational power of transparency to fix financial services.
+It’s a community that thinks 'Sunlight is the Best Disinfectant' and wants to harness the transformational power of transparency to help fix what's wrong.

 About the Transparency Task Force

 The Transparency Task Force is the collaborative, campaigning community, dedicated to driving up the levels of transparency in financial services, right around the world.

 We believe that higher levels of transparency are a pre-requisite for fairer, safer, more stable and more efficient markets being able to deliver better value for money and better outcomes to consumers.

 Furthermore, because of the correlation between transparency, truthfulness and trustworthiness, we expect our work will help to repair the self-inflicted reputational damage the Financial Services sector has been suffering for decades.

 Greater transparency can and will help repair the reputational damage that’s been suffered for many years and that’s why the Transparency Task Force was conceived and created in the first place.
 It is a fast-growing network of professionals that is already making a difference in the UK which is where it all started.